 When to pick Cannot Tell: Cannot Tell is usually the most difficult option to pick.
 You must remember you’re answering only on the passage, not based on any of your own knowledge!
 You should choose Cannot Tell when there isn’t enough information to make up your mind either way.
 Try to use this option actively – it isn’t something to conclude too quickly.
 If you find yourself actively looking for information to select True or False, then the answer is probably Cannot Tell.

-We have a useful video on verbal reasoning from Zenab, one of our expert ukcat tutors, behind the thought process you should go through to pick an option.
+We have a useful video on Verbal Reasoning from Zenab, one of our expert UCAT tutors, behind the thought process you should go through to pick an option.

 Select the most appropriate response

 We say the most appropriate because more than one answer can seem appropriate, so you need to pick best response, because only one answer is correct.
 As with the rest of the UCAT there is no negative marking, so if you are unsure of the best response you can make an educated guess.

 Our Top UCAT Verbal Reasoning Tips